jayc-10/bibi/README.md

 </div>

 ## TRACKS
-Main image links to her spotify artist profile and each sub-images link to their publication accordingly.
-Listed works aren't entire discography but more of my favorites, hope you enjoy!
+Main image links to her artist profile and each sub-image link to their publication accordingly.

+Listed works aren't her entire discography but more of just my favorites, hope you enjoy!

 - 1: 비누
   - 비누